NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 Next, let's read in the wavelength center associated with each band in the hdf5 file.
 What wavelength is band 19 associated with? (hint: look at the wavelengths vector that we just imported and check out the data located at index 19)

 >What this means: A band is simple a group of wavelengths.
 The imaging spectrometer collects reflected light energy in a pixel for light in that band - for example 800-805nm might be a band.
 Often when you get a multi or hyperspectral dataset, the band information is reported as the wavelength, which actually represents the center point value of the band AND the full width half max (FWHM) which represents the spread of the band around that center point.
-So, a band that covers 800-805nm might have a FRWHM of 2.5 and a wavelength value of 802.5.
+So, a band that covers 800-805nm might have a FWHM of 2.5 and a wavelength value of 802.5.

 So now that we've gotten that out of the way - let's write some more code.